 Partial Mastectomy, Lumpectomy

-The goal of a partial mastectomy, also known as breast-sparing surgery or lumpectomy, is to remove all signs of cancer but retain as much of the healthy tissue as possible.
-Most women who choose this type of breast cancer surgery have small, non-aggressive, early-stage tumors and no prior history of breast cancer.
-They will likely require radiation therapy.
+During a partial mastectomy, also known as breast-sparing surgery or lumpectomy, a surgical oncologist removes all signs of cancer while retaining as much of the healthy tissue as possible.
+Most women who choose this type of breast cancer surgery have small, non-aggressive, early-stage tumors and no history of breast cancer.
+However, they will likely require radiation therapy.

 Breast Reconstruction After Breast Cancer Surgery